aaronsaray/aaronsaray.com/_posts/2011-03-31-a-faster-alternative-to-image-beacons-with-1x1-gif.markdown

 die(header("HTTP/1.1 204 No Content"));
 ```

-(Note, this also could be done probably just with an apache configuration to not even envoke the PHP engine).
+(Note, this also could be done probably just with an apache configuration to not even invoke the PHP engine).